bkuhlmann/prawn_plus/README.md

 [![Complex Example](https://github.com/bkuhlmann/prawn_plus/raw/master/doc/examples/complex.png)](https://github.com/bkuhlmann/prawn_plus)

-NOTE: The _pdf_ object must always be referenced when making using of the Prawn syntax - it is initialized for you as a Prawn::Document instance.
+*NOTE: The `pdf` object must always be referenced when making using of the Prawn syntax - it is initialized for you as a Prawn::Document instance.*

 ## Controllers

-Within your controller, only the respond_to method is required.
-Using the same example above, only the following would be necessary:
+Within your controller, only the `respond_to` method is required.
+Example:

     class DocumentsController < ApplicationController
       respond_to :pdf